World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy

 \section{Method}

-As illustrated in Figure~\ref{fig:pipeline}, our framework consists of four phases.
-First, we collect a large-scale dataset containing both success and near-success trajectories on various tasks spanning diverse execution outcomes.
-Next, we train an action-conditioned video world model with reward supervision on top of Cosmos-Predict \cite{ali2025world} using this comprehensive dataset.
-Once trained, the model can be efficiently adapted to new, unseen scenarios using a few success and near-success demonstrations.
-The resulting fine-tuned model serves as a faithful virtual environment for robot policy evaluation and RL post-training, and the policy rollouts in real-world can also be fed back to augment the training dataset.
-In this section, we will introduce each stage in details.
+As shown in Figure~\ref{fig:pipeline}, our framework comprises four phases.
+We first curate a dataset of success and near-success trajectories across diverse outcomes.
+We then train an action-conditioned video world model with reward supervision on top of Cosmos-Predict \cite{ali2025world}.
+The trained model can be efficiently adapted to unseen scenarios using a few demonstrations, and serves as a virtual environment for policy evaluation and RL post-training.
+Real-world policy rollouts are further used to augment the dataset.
+We detail each stage below.